Dates: June 10 – 26, 1877

 Find it today: Map

-In 1877, South Park actually covered the present South Park along with the adjacent area where Park School is located today.
+The camp: In 1877, South Park actually covered the present South Park along with the adjacent area where Park School is located today.
 The park is 2 blocks west of Main Street S, between Glen Street SW and Grove Street SW.

 The baptisms: Based on the camp meeting reports, the camp meeting baptisms were held at the river (Hassan River at that time, now called the South Fork Crow River) directly behind the camp (to the north).